ErikvdrK/TSP-Deep-Learning/README.md

 # TSP-Deep-Learning
-Repository for my thesis on "Combining Deep Learning with Local Search to Solve Combinatorial Optimization Problems" This repository contains two neural networks to solve the Travelling Salesman Problem (TSP) supervised_TSP.py contains a supervised neural network for the TSP.
+Repository for my thesis on "Combining Deep Learning with Local Search to Solve Combinatorial Optimization Problems"
+This repository contains two neural networks to solve the Travelling Salesman Problem (TSP)
+- supervised_TSP.py contains a supervised neural network for the TSP.
-Q_leraning_TSP.py contains a Q-learning neural network for the TSP
+- Q_leraning_TSP.py contains a Q-learning neural network for the TSP.

 # Requirements